 Staff Registered Nurse (RN) - Oncology Practice

-We are looking for a Staff Registered Nurse (RN) for our Northern Oncology Clinic, can it be you?
+We are looking for a Staff RN to provide additional coverage for our Oncology Clinics, can it be you?
 We would like someone who independently plans and provides specialized nursing care for patients and families in an oncology practice setting utilizing a systematic approach incorporating assessment, planning, implementation, and evaluation.
 Practices in accordance with physician orders, established NJH policies and procedures, Oncology Nursing Society (ONS) and the values stated in the National Jewish Health and the Department of Nursing vision and mission.
 Provides nursing services within the scope of the RN as defined by the Colorado Board of Nursing.
 Assists others in developing their skills, knowledge, and abilities.
 What does the Oncology Division do?
 The Oncology Division is dedicated to the diagnosis, treatment and long-term follow-up and monitoring of individuals with known or suspected cancer.
 We diagnose and treat all adult cancers, with emphasis on cancer of the: lungs (thoracic), head and neck (ears, mouth, throat and sinuses) or stomach and intestinal (esophageal, stomach, gallbladder, liver, pancreas, colon, rectal, anal) cancers.
 We are pleased to participate in your evaluation at any point.
 We can review abnormal X-rays, CTs or PET scans.
 We offer state-of-the art therapy for patients diagnosed with cancer.
 Our Oncology team also is available to give second opinions regarding a diagnosis or treatment recommendation.Why National Jewish Health?
 No one knows lungs better than our experts.
 National Jewish Health is the leading respiratory hospital in the nation.
 We recently were named a Lung Cancer Screening Center of Excellence.
 Our lung expertise intimately connects us to the lungs, head and neck.
 Many years ago we added gastrointestinal (GI) specialists to care for our patients who also developed those issues.
 Our GI program has grown and now includes cancer screening and care.Additionally, our Division now treats all types of adult cancers, including blood and bone cancers, prostate cancer, brain tumors, breast cancer and leukemias to name just a few.Each patient has a multidisciplinary team to help them through every step of the cancer journey.
 Team members include lung specialists, medical oncology experts, pathologists specifically trained in cancers of the lung, expert radiologists capable of interpreting all types of radiologic images, radiation oncologists to deliver needed radiation therapy, surgeons and dedicated nurses.
 This expert group, through frequent meetings to review patient progress, ensures that state-of-the art care is provided to everyone.
-This position is 40 hours per week at our Northern Oncology Clinic in Thornton, Colorado.
 Essential Responsibilities:Perform the following basic competencies: Provision of age-specific care, completion of specialized nursing competencies through the annual skills review, and any unit-specific competencies (if applicable, see addendum)Utilizes the nursing process (assessment, planning, implementation, evaluation) incorporating holistic needs and concerns for patients/family.Develops and documents a plan of care in collaboration with patient, family and other health care providers identifying actual and potential patient health care needs.
 Updates to plan of care are documented in approved format.Performs procedures and techniques involved in administering routine and special treatments to patients in accordance with National Jewish Health Policies and Procedures and ONS.Accurately documents nursing interventions and the patient's response using approved format.Formulates, documents, and evaluates an individual teaching plan including but not limited to disease process, appropriate use of medications, symptomology of a disease and medication side effects, and treatment options.

 Demonstrates effective patient teaching skills using one-on-one interventions and written National Jewish Health supportive material.Implements care and services that recognize age-specific needs and concerns for patients and their families.Manages a typical patient assignment, setting priorities, organizing activities, and utilizing available resources.
 Anticipates, initiates, and implements prescriptions/orders/referrals.Integrates, prioritizes and acts upon simultaneous sources of information requiring the attention of the professional nurse.